What are Keystone’s admissions requirements?

 Our online courses are designed to work on modern browsers and operating systems.
 Please use the recommendations below to ensure that your computer is properly configured for our online curriculum.

-Platform Operating system Browsers PC Microsoft Windows XP or later Firefox Extended Support Release (ESR) is recommended for stability, but both the ESR and final release channel are supported Internet Explorer 8 or 9 (Windows)(Must not be in compatibility mode) Google Chrome stable channel Macintosh Apple Macintosh OS X 10.5 or later Firefox Extended Support Release (ESR) is recommended for stability, but both the ESR and final release channel are supported Safari 4 or higher (Mac OSX) Google Chrome – is not recommended
+Platform Operating system Browsers PC Microsoft Windows XP or later Firefox Extended Support Release (ESR) is recommended for stability, but both the ESR and final release channel are supported Internet Explorer 8 or 9 (Windows)(Must not be in compatibility mode) Google Chrome - is not recommended Macintosh Apple Macintosh OS X 10.5 or later Firefox Extended Support Release (ESR) is recommended for stability, but both the ESR and final release channel are supported Safari 4 or higher (Mac OSX) Google Chrome - is not recommended